Speak Up Programs

-About our Speak Up programs
+About Chance’s Speak Up programs

 For over a decade, the Chance has been helping our community to find their voice and “speak up” about their lives and experiences.
 We give them the opportunity to speak so that we have the opportunity to listen.
 Greater understanding fosters greater empathy.
 Through these programs, we hope to contribute to a more connected, compassionate, and creative community.